linkedin/rest.li/DATA-Data-Schema-and-Templates_converted.md

     inconsistencies if future changes are not propagated correctly to all copies.

-Typerefs use the type name “typeref” and support the following
+Typerefs use the type name `typeref` and support the following attributes:
-attributes:

   - `name` a JSON string providing the name of the typeref (required).
   - `namespace` a JSON string that qualifies the name;